markgreene74/pydata-london-2024-lightning-talk/README.md

 ## Example 1 - Jupyter notebook -> Python file

 In this example the notebook `example-1.ipynb` was created in Jupyter.
-The Python file (`example-1.py`) was not created manually, but instead was created by Jupytext the first time I saved the notebook.
+The Python file (`example-1.py`) was not created manually, but instead was created by Jupytext the first time the notebook was saved.

-Try to make changes to the notebook and see the same changes reflected into the `.py` file as soon as the notebook is saved.
+Make changes to the notebook and see the same changes reflected into the `.py` file as soon as the notebook is saved.

+Example 1 also shows how the `pre-commit` hooks will be applied to the `.py` file.

 ## Example 2 - Python file -> Jupyter notebook

+In this example the notebook was not created in Jupyter.
+The example illustrates how it is possible to re-create a notebook (locally) from a Jupytext `.py` files (for example, if working on the same notebook and only the Python file is commited to the git repo).

+In Jupyter right-click on the `example-2.py` file, select `Open With` and then `Notebook`.
+The `.ipynb` file will be created, after which it will be possible to close the `.py` file and start working directly on the notebook.

+Example 2 also shows how changes to the notebook/`.py` file wil be displayed as `diff` when you look at the commit history for `example-2.py`.